The Best SBA Lenders: Your Essential Guide

 Do you qualify for the SBA Lender?

 One of the more challenging aspects of obtaining a loan through the SBA program is determining if you qualify.
-The SBA does not set concrete standards besides a few basic eligibility requirements.
-Each lender sets its own minimums for credit scores, annual revenue, and time in business – and some are less transparent than others.
+The SBA does not establish specific standards, except for a few basic SBA eligibility requirements.
+Each lender sets its own minimum requirements for credit scores, annual revenue, and time in business, and some are more transparent than others.

 Businesses we work with here at UCS that get approved for an SBA loan generally meet the following minimum requirements:

-Other lenders might require a credit score of 680 plus.
+Other lenders may require a credit score of 680 or higher.
 SmartBiz, for example, requires a credit score of 675.
-Before applying to an SBA lender, check to ensure you meet their specific qualifications.
+Before applying to an SBA lender, verify that you meet their specific qualifications.

 The only eligibility guidelines from the SBA are:

-In addition, the SBA instructs lenders to examine cash flow when deciding on a loan.
-The guidelines state that any repayment must come from cash flow.
+Additionally, the SBA instructs lenders to consider cash flow when evaluating a loan.
+The guidelines stipulate that any repayment must be generated from cash flow.
 If your business does not have the cash flow to support loan payments, the lender must deny the loan request, per the SBA (and lending best practices).

 How long does it take for the lender to close the loan?

-The lender’s timeline might play an essential role in your decision.
+The lender’s timeline may play a crucial role in your decision.
 Some traditional lenders might take 60 days from the initial application to closing the SBA loan and disbursing the funds.
-Some online lenders try to streamline the process with convenient online applications and a one-to-many service model to find the right lender.
+Some online lenders attempt to streamline the process by offering convenient online applications and a one-to-many service model to match borrowers with the right lender.

-You must ensure the lender’s timeline works for your own timeline.
+You must ensure that the lender’s timeline aligns with your own.
 Some longer-term projects have the runway to wait months for a loan to come through.
 Other projects or expansion goals might require quick funding to seize an available opportunity.

 How is the customer service?